dotnet/training-tutorials/content/asp.net/getting-started/controller-dependencies.md

 }
 ```

 The call to `Ok` in this case will take the collection we get from the service, serialize it as JSON and wrap it with an HTTP 200 response.
+Our API is able to return the anticipated text result without much code at all.

 ## Next Steps
 This lesson built on top of these other concepts which you may wish to review: